JoanyMarino/DataQualityInHealth/DataQualityInHealth.md

 ### Packages that allow integration in test-frameworks

-These packages run a set of tests and summarise their results:
+These packages run a set of tests and summarise their results.

 -   `r pkg("validate", priority = "core")` can also be used for traceable data curation with the add-on packages `r pkg("errorlocate")` and `r pkg("lumberjack")`.
 It also comprises notification management functions.
-It supports a simplified R-alike syntax as well as [SDMX](https://sdmx.org/) REST-web service URLs for importing data quality rules.
+It supports a simplified R-like syntax as well as [SDMX](https://sdmx.org/) REST-web service URLs for importing data quality rules.

 -   `r pkg("testdat", priority = "core")` integrates well with `r pkg(testthat)`, because it comprises functions that can be used in a unit test to test data for integrity, completeness and consistency issues.

 -   `r pkg("assertr")` supports a pipeline-alike coding style for writing tests.
 It addresses mostly integrity and consistency issues.

--   `r pkg("assertive")`: provides a large number of check functions, among them checks for specific string patterns (email addresses, ISBN codes, US zip codes, etc.).
+-   `r pkg("assertive")` provides a large number of test functions, among them checks for specific string patterns (email addresses, ISBN codes, US zip codes, etc.).

--   `r pkg("assertable")` Simple, flexible, assertions on data.frame or data.table objects.
-It addresses mostly the data integrity.
+-   `r pkg("assertable")` evaluates simple and flexible assertions on data.frame or data.table objects.
+It addresses mostly data integrity.

 ### Packages that check and report rule violations

--   `r pkg("IPDFileCheck")` checks for availability of data and validates individual data values based on variable specific rules, e.g., if any value for a variable is in a list of admissible categories.
+-   `r pkg("IPDFileCheck")` checks for availability of data and validates individual data values based on variable specific rules, for example, if any value for a variable is in a list of admissible categories.

 -   `r pkg("sanityTracker")` checks a rule set and reports the samples for that a rule fails.
 Can generate a summary data frame on failed checks.

 # Links

 - [Data Quality Assessment](https://dataquality.ship-med.uni-greifswald.de/dqassess.html)
 - [Medical Informatics Initiative](https://www.medizininformatik-initiative.de/index.php/de)
 - [MIRACUM (Medical Informatics in Research and Care in University Medicine)](https://www.miracum.org/en/)

 # References

 - Mariño J, Kasbohm E, Struckmann S, Kapsner LA, Schmidt CO.
 [R Packages for Data Quality Assessments and Data Monitoring: A Software Scoping Review with Recommendations for Future Developments](https://www.mdpi.com/2076-3417/12/9/4238).
 Applied Sciences.
 2022 Jan;12(9):4238.
 - Kapsner LA, Mang JM, Mate S, Seuchter SA, Vengadeswaran A, Bathelt F, Deppenwiese N, Kadioglu D, Kraska D, Prokosch HU.
 [Linking a Consortium-Wide Data Quality Assessment Tool with the MIRACUM Metadata Repository](https://www.thieme-connect.de/products/ejournals/abstract/10.1055/s-0041-1733847).
 Applied Clinical Informatics.
 2021 Aug;12(04):826-35.
 - Schmidt CO, Struckmann S, Enzenbach C, Reineke A, Stausberg J, Damerow S, Huebner M, Schmidt B, Sauerbrei W, Richter A. [Facilitating harmonized data quality assessments.
 A data quality framework for observational health research data collections with software implementations in R](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-021-01252-7).
 BMC Medical Research Methodology.
 2021 Dec;21(1):1-5.